Home Front Activism

 Communal unions allow us to nurture and foster affection through supporting each other by sharing experiences, time, talents and resources.
 Having this open bond with others is essential to building resilient and fulfilling relationships capable of standing the test of time and the pressures and demands of modern life.
 Sharing communities also provide a deep sense of belonging.
 Knowing we are part of projects that have a purpose and plan larger than anything we could devise, establish, or realise under our own steam, is exciting.
 Participating in communal unions both challenges and inspires us to evolve and expand our experiences, knowledge and skill-base; and ultimately our contribution to making it a better world.

 Communal Unions are also rich in resources.
 An individual’s strengths may be another’s weaknesses, and vice versa.
 Freely giving and receiving, underpins the very design of human nature and character.
-Communal Union establishes commitment and togetherness setting in stone the tenet that meeting people’s needs, must come before legitimising extraction of profit.
+The principles and practices of sharing all with all establishes commitment and togetherness setting in stone the tenet that meeting people’s needs, must come before legitimising extraction of profit.

 Creating loving and sharing communal unions is an essential component of communitarian social justice activism.
 Being part of an activist community enables communitarians to offer support to others, and in return, extend their capacity to understand, show compassion and ‘bear the load’ of supporting others in difficult circumstances.